 3370.
 Writing for Electronic Media (3).
-Prerequisites: JOUR 2310 and either EMC 3300 or 3310 with a grade of C or higher.
+Prerequisites: C or better in JOUR 2310 and either EMC 3300 or 3310.
 A comprehensive study of the principles, procedures, design, and skill processes in writing informative, persuasive, and news and public affairs copy for electronic media programming.
 (Writing Intensive)

 3380.
 Advertising for Electronic Media (3).
-Prerequisite: MATH 2300 with a grade of C or higher.
+Prerequisite: C or better in MATH 2300.
 Study of the electronic media for persuasive promotion of ideas, goods, and services.
 Emphasis on principles employed in broadcast advertising budgets, sales promotions, and campaigns.

 4300.
 Senior Projects in Electronic Media and Communications (3).
-Prerequisites: 9 hours of EMC courses with a grade of C or higher, and consent of instructor.
+Prerequisites: C or better in 9 hours of EMC courses and consent of instructor.
 May be repeated once for credit with different emphasis.

 4301.
 Special Topics in Electronic Media (3).
 Considers selected topics in electronic media.
 May be repeated for credit.

 4315.
 Advanced Web Production (3).
-Prerequisite: EMC 3315 or JOUR 3310 with a grade of C or higher.
+Prerequisite: C or better in EMC 3315 or JOUR 3310.
 Corequisite: Non-credit lab.
 Preparation and dissemination of media content to mass and niche audiences.
-Use advance production tools to personalize and manage Web content.
+Use advanced production tools to personalize and manage Web content.

 4320.
 Electronic Media Operations (3).
 An analytical study of the legal, economic, operational, sales, and policy factors of station organization and administration.
 Case studies and individual projects.

 4375.
 Writing for Feature Films (3).
-Prerequisites: JOUR 2310 and either EMC 3300 or 3310 with a grade of C or higher.
+Prerequisites: C or better in JOUR 2310 and either EMC 3300 or 3310.
 Provides an introduction to the basic skills, professional standards, and creative challenges of scriptwriting for feature films.
 (Writing Intensive)

 4380.
 Features and Documentaries for Electronic Media (3).
-Prerequisite: EMC 3315 or JOUR 3314 with a grade of C or higher or consent of instructor.
+Prerequisite: C or better in EMC 3315 or JOUR 3314 or consent of instructor.
 Techniques in writing and producing television features, documentaries, and related programming.
 Emphasis on pre- and post-production activities from research to final video editing.

 4390.
 Electronic Media and Communications Practicum (3).
 A nonpaid supervised study opportunity is provided for the student to observe and analyze the methods, techniques, and creative processes of the media professional.
 Must be taken pass-fail.